holland01/assessment-image-library/README.md

 in addition to the space bar and left shift key for raising and lowering the camera, respectively.

-In this demo, there's only set of images in the scene; so, moving forward and backward using W and S, respectively, should be sufficient to view everything properly.
-The user may have to move backward a few steps before the image is shown.
+In this demo, there's only a set of images in the scene; so, moving forward and backward using W and S, respectively, should be sufficient to view everything properly. ~The user may have to move backward a few steps before the image is shown.~ (fixed before upload)

 Pressing the "UP" key will toggle between displaying the two available data formats - floating point and 8 bit.